EdFuentetaja/EdFuentetaja.github.io/_posts/2020-04-12-rfdf_adcock_watson_watt (II).markdown

 ![Power ratio EW/Omni][power_EW]{:.center-image}
 ![Sine angle EW to Omni][sin_EW]{:.center-image}

-In this case the multiplication of the magnitude ratios from the first chart with the sign from the second chart gives us get something that follows a cosine, with some distortions as is expected.
+In this case the multiplication of the magnitude ratios from the first chart with the sign from the second chart would give us something that follows a cosine, with some distortions as expected.

 Let me reiterate that the purpose of calibration is to understand those distortions from the textbook sine and cosine ideal shapes.
-Once we take them into account in our computations they should not be detrimental to the accuracy of our results.
-The real problem of this technique is the nulls that the antenna array produces at the axis: 0, 90, 180 and 270 degrees.
+Once we take them into account in our computations, they should not be detrimental to the accuracy of our results.
+The real problem of this technique is the nulls that the antenna array produces at 0, 90, 180 and 270 degrees.
 I believe this is the weakest point of this DF technique and its limiting factor to produce a high level of consistent accuracy.

 Is there anything we can do to improve things?
 Yes, there are a couple of things we can do.
 If accuracy is the concern, we can spend more money and come up with _two_ sets of Adcock antennas rotated 45° respective of each other, so when our transmitter is at $$90 n$$ degrees to one of them (low accuracy expected), it will be at $$90 n + 45$$ degrees to the other (not so low accuracy).
-One could say that, for the cost of two sets of Adcock antennas and two sets of 3 channel coherent radio receivers, one could put together a 6-antenna element beam forming solution with superior accuracy.
+One could say that, for the cost of two sets of Adcock antennas and two sets of 3 channel coherent radio receivers, one could put together a 6-antenna element beam-forming solution with superior accuracy.
 And that one would be right but there is something very cool you can do with two Adcock antennas that you can't do with a 6 channel beam former: You can [cross the streams!][crossing_the_streams_youtube]

 ![Two Adcock antennas setup to do geo-location][crossing_the_streams]{:.center-image}

 And by doing so you'll find that you have transcended the realm of direction finding and you are now dwelling with the Gods in the realm of _geo-location_.

-There is one more option that occurs to me and this one is easier with your wallet: you filter the noisy DF estimations with a [Kalman filter][kalman_filter], which I believe is ideal is this kind of application, particularly if you are dealing with moving transmitters and you happen to get some idea of their dynamics, such as speed and trajectories they might follow or some constrains on them.
+There is one more option that occurs to me and this one is easier with your wallet: you filter the noisy DF estimations with a [Kalman filter][kalman_filter], which I believe is ideal for this kind of application, particularly if you are dealing with moving transmitters and you happen to get some idea of their dynamics, such as speed and trajectories they might follow or some constrains on them.

 I still haven't talked about some implementation details that I believe are interesting.
 I'll leave that for the next and last article in this series.